 Driving in Eindhoven is not recommended, especially as parking is limited, and most expats get by without a vehicle.

 Public transport in Eindhoven

-Eindhoven’s public transport system is not as extensive as other Dutch cities like Amsterdam.
-While trains offer a good option for travel to and from the city, there are no trams or underground train systems for inner-city travel, with buses being the best option for getting around Eindhoven.
+Eindhoven’s public transport system is not as extensive as other Dutch cities, such as Amsterdam.
+While trains offer a good option for travel to and from the city, there are no trams or underground train systems for inner-city travel.
+Thus, buses are the best option for getting around Eindhoven.

 Public transport in Eindhoven and throughout the Netherlands can be accessed using the OV-chipkaart.
-This smart card is loaded with credit and is swiped at the beginning and end of each journey.
-There are different types of cards available, ranging from daily to yearly subscriptions.
+This rechargeable smart card can be loaded with credit and swiped at the beginning and end of each journey.
+There are different OV-chipkaart cards available, and they range from daily to yearly subscriptions.

-Eindhoven has a comprehensive bus system that covers the city as well as some popular areas outside of the city.
-Buses arrive every 10 minutes in high-demand areas and every 30 minutes otherwise.
+Eindhoven has a comprehensive bus system that covers the whole city, as well as some popular areas outside the city.
+Buses with routes in high-demand areas arrive every 10 minutes and every 30 minutes otherwise.

 Taxis in Eindhoven

 Taxis are available at ranks throughout the city.
 Taxi rates are not formally regulated, so it’s best to negotiate the fare with the driver before setting off on a journey.

 It's also possible to order a taxi over the phone or via a ride-sharing app, but this may work out as a more expensive option.

 Driving in Eindhoven